tiarno/reachtim/content/articles/pdfmanip.md

     with open('all.pdf', 'wb') as f:
         all.write(f)

 The first ``addBlankPage`` (line 5) insures that the output PDF begins with a blank page so that the first content page is on the right-hand side.
+Note that, when you add a blank page, the default page dimensions are set to the previous page.
+In this case, because there is no previous page, you must set the dimensions explicitly; 8.5 inches is 612 points, 11 inches is 792 points).
 Alternatively, you might add a title page as the first page.
 In any case, putting the first content page on the right-hand side (odd numbered) is useful when your PDFs are laid out for a two-page (book-like) spread.

 The last ``addBlankPage`` sequence (lines 11-12) insures there is an even number of pages in the final PDF.
 Like the first ``addBlankPage``, this is an optional step, but could be important depending on how the final PDF will be used (for example, a print shop will appreciate that your PDFs do not end on an odd page).